scottish-government-design-system/designsystem.gov.scot/patterns/task-list/index.md

 ### When to use this pattern

-Task lists should only be used where a transaction involves multiple tasks and may take a long time to complete over a number of sessions.
+Task lists should only be used where a transaction involves multiple tasks and may take a long time to complete.

-When using the task list pattern you should display a task list page:
+When using the task list pattern, you should display a task list page:

-- at the beginning of the transaction - before any tasks have been completed
+- at the beginning of the transaction, before any tasks have been completed
 - when users return to resume the transaction at a later session

-When groups of tasks are used it may also help users stay informed of their progress by displaying the task list page when the end of a group is reached.
+When groups of tasks are used it may also help users to keep track of their progress by displaying the task list page again when the end of a group is reached.

-Providing a navigation link back to the task list throughout the transaction may also help users orientate themselves.
+Providing a link back to the task list, throughout the transaction, may also help users navigate between sections.

+Let users check their answers as they progress through the tasks and before they are asked to complete the transaction.

+If the transaction can be completed over a number of sessions, returning users should continue from the task list.

 ### When not to use this pattern